gwu-cs-advos/organization/class.md

 It might help to start out by perusing the [tests](https://github.com/libuv/libuv/tree/v1.x/test) will give you a lot of context to dive in.

+For discussion in class:
+- What OS abstractions is this library trying to hide?
+- Please describe the core abstractions provided by this library?

 ## 7: demikernel

 The demikernel is a low-level library to provide abstractions to programs that want to *directly interact* with I/O.